motorina0/codenvy/DOCS.md

 Restores `CODENVY_CONFIG` and `CODENVY_INSTANCE` to their previous state.
 You do not need to worry about having the right Docker images.
 The normal start / stop / restart cycle ensures that the proper Docker images are available or downloaded, if not found.

 This command will destroy your existing `CODENVY_CONFIG` and `CODENVY_INSTANCE` folders, so use with caution, or set these values to different folders when performing a restore.

+### `codenvy add-node`
+Adds a new physical node into the Codenvy cluster.
+That node must have Docker pre-configured similar to how you have Docker configured on the master node, including any configurations that you add for proxies or an alternative key-value store like Consul.
+Codenvy generates an automated script that can be run on each new node which prepares the node by installing some dependencies, adding the Codenvy SSH key, and registering itself within the Codenvy cluster.

+### `codenvy remove-node`
+Takes a single parameter, `ip`, which is the external IP address of the remote physical node to be removed from the Codenvy cluster.
+This utility does not remove any software from the remote node, but it does ensure that workspace runtimes are not executing on that node.

 ## Architecture
 ![Architecture](https://cloud.githubusercontent.com/assets/5337267/19623944/f2366c74-989d-11e6-970b-db0ff41f618a.png)